erilu/R-for-data-science-walkthrough/r4ds_chapters1-3_walkthrough.md

 Faceting will allow you to examine the overall distribution of one subset vs another.
 Pulling out the points and viewing the plot in isolation might make it easier to see trends in the data.
 Larger datasets with more variability between subsets (overlapping points) might want to use facets.
 However the computing power needed to facet the data might not scale well.

-5.Read ?facet\_wrap.
+### 5. Read ?facet\_wrap.
 What does nrow do?
 What does ncol do?
 What other options control the layout of the individual panels?
 Why doesn’t facet\_grid() have nrow and ncol argument?

 nrow and ncol in facet\_wrap() determine how many rows and columns the output graphs will be organized into.
 Other options include as.table, or dir. facet\_grid() does not have nrow and ncol because there are defined numbers of parameters for the two variables being compared.

-6.When using facet\_grid() you should usually put the variable with more unique levels in the columns.
+### 6. When using facet\_grid() you should usually put the variable with more unique levels in the columns.
 Why?

 Putting the variable with more unique levels in the columns will allow you to scan the facets faster.
 Also, monitors are widescreen.